olebole/irafdoc/doc/proto.imextensions.rst

   The output format type may be a one line list, a list of one image extension name per line, or no output.
-These options allow capturing the expanded list in a CL string variable, in a file for use as an <tt>"@file"</tt>, or to simply count the number of image extensions matching the selection criteria.
-Note that if the <tt>"list"</tt> output type is selected and the list of image extensions exceeds 255 characters (the limit for a CL string) then the task aborts with an error.
+These options allow capturing the expanded list in a CL string variable, in a file for use as an <span style="font-family: monospace;">"@file"</span>, or to simply count the number of image extensions matching the selection criteria.
+Note that if the <span style="font-family: monospace;">"list"</span> output type is selected and the list of image extensions exceeds 255 characters (the limit for a CL string) then the task aborts with an error.
   </p>